 Chocolate Wedding Cupcakes

-1 cup all-purpose flour
+- 1 cup all purpose flour

-1 cup granulated white sugar
+- 1 cup granulated white sugar

-3/4 teaspoon salt
+- 3/4 teaspoon salt

-1 1/3 cups water
+- 1 1/3 cups water

-2 tablespoons vegetable or canola oil
+- 2 tablespoons vegetable or canola oil

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1 cup sour cream
+- 1 cup sour cream

-4 large eggs
+- 4 large eggs

 CHOCOLATE BUTTERCREAM FROSTING:

-1/2 cup salted butter, at room temperature
+- 1 cup (2 sticks) salted butter, at room temperature

-3 ounces cream cheese, at room temperature
+- 6 ounces cream cheese, at room temperature

-1 pound powdered sugar, sifted
+- 2 pounds powdered sugar, sifted

-1/4 cup milk
+- 1/2 cup milk

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1 cup dark chocolate chips (or chopped dark chocolate)
+- 2 cups dark chocolate chips (or chopped dark chocolate)

-2. In a large bowl, whisk together the cake mix, flour, sugar and salt.
+- In a large bowl, whisk together the cake mix, flour, sugar and salt.
 Add the remaining ingredients and beat with hand mixer for 2 minutes, or until well blended.

-3. Use ice cream scoop to fill prepared cupcake tins- fill about 3/4 full.
+Use an ice cream scoop to fill prepared cupcake tins- fill about 3/4 full.
 Bake about 18 minutes, or until toothpick inserted in center comes out clean.
 Let the cupcakes cool completely before frosting.

 - In a large bowl, use an electric mixer to beat the butter and cream cheese at medium speed until creamy.
 Gradually add the powdered sugar, beating at low speed until blended.
 Increase speed to medium, and slowly add milk and vanilla, beating until smooth.

-5. Microwave the chocolate chips in a microwave-safe bowl at MEDIUM 1 1/2 to 2 minutes or until melted and smooth, stirring at 30 second intervals.
+Microwave the chocolate in a microwave-safe bowl at MEDIUM 1 1/2 to 2 minutes or until melted and smooth, stirring at 30 second intervals.
 Gradually add melted chocolate to mixture; beat until blended and smooth.
 If the frosting is too soft for piping, cover and refrigerate for a few minutes until it firms up a little bit.
-Otherwise, spread frosting on top of cupcakes and decorate as desired.
+Otherwise, spread or pipe frosting on top of cupcakes and decorate as desired.

 *You can use either regular or light sour cream for this recipe, but heck... since it's a wedding cupcake and you want it to be as delicious and moist as possible, I recommend going for the full-fat kind.